information

 How will you make Sunday Parkways safe?

-Portland Sunday Parkways routes will be closed to motorized traffic, aside from a few designated car crossing points which will be heavily monitored by route volunteers.
+Safety is a priority Portland Sunday Parkways.
+Routes will be closed to motorized traffic, aside from a few designated car crossing points, prioritizing neighbors in the route, which will be heavily monitored by route volunteers.

-But safety always starts with each individual.
-Portland Sunday Parkways encourages everyone to:
+Safety starts with each program participant.
+Portland Sunday Parkways encourages everyone to

 • Wear a helmet and any other protective gear.